Guayanilla, Puerto Rico: 2019 - 2020 Earthquakes

 On January 6, 2020 a 5.8 magnitude earthquake was felt in Guayanilla and several structures and cars were destroyed.
 A family of eight escaped a home that was destroyed by the earthquake.

 On January 7, 2020 a 6.4 magnitude earthquake destroyed the Catholic church in Guayanilla Pueblo.

 Geography

 Guayanilla is located on the southern coast.
 The coastline forms the Guayanilla Bay, one of the best natural harbors in Puerto Rico, to the south, also.
 The nearest city is Ponce, which is 12 miles to the east.
 The northern regions are bordered by mountains that reach 3300 feet at the Cordillera Central.
 In the central regions, the terrain descends where it does not exceed 1,410 feet (430 m).
 Finally in the coastal plain, the elevations do not exceed 951 feet.
 The Yauco, Guayanilla, and Macaná rivers all run through the municipality.
-The Yauco River briefly runs through the Boca borough, where its exit into the Caribbean Sea and accompanying marshlands are located.
+The Yauco River briefly runs through the Boca ward in Guayanilla, where its exit into the Caribbean Sea and accompanying marshlands are located.